lewandovskii9/windows-ad-labs/active-directory/ad-attacks-analysis.md

 In this report, I simulate and investigate typical AD attacks.
-They goes in order from easy to more complex techniques.
+They goes in order from easy to more complex techniques, and demonstrating my skills development.

 1. [LDAP Enumeration](#1-ldap-enumeration)
 2. [Kerberoasting](#2-kerberoasting)